rathukugan/ClassChat/doc/phase2/report.md

 Chosen user stories, centered around basic question/answer and anonymity.

 1. As an average computer science student who struggles with public speaking, I want to be able to ask questions so that I can get the most out of my university education.
-2. As a clueless, extroverted student I want to ask a low - level question while being anonymous so that I can catch up to the material without the implicit shame of stupidity.
-3. As an instructor I want to encourage all members of the class to have an equal opportunity to ask questions so that each student feels like they understand the material.
+2. As an instructor I want to encourage all members of the class to have an equal opportunity to ask questions so that each student feels like they understand the material.

 **Phase 2 Sprint Backlog**